MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/tag-security-privacy-clipboard-svg.md

 ### 3.5.
 Legitimate Misuse

 We don't think there is any risk of legitimate misuse of this API.
 Browser parses the SVG image string provided by the web author before the parsed content is written to the system clipboard.
-The target apps that reads this data will not be at risk of parsing malformed HTML.
+The target apps that reads this data will not be at risk of parsing malformed SVG images.